Damien-Black/ballbounce/README.md

 http://www.computersaremagic.org/bouncing-balls-part-1/

 # Goal
-> "They bounce!" - Marty
+> "They bounce!" - Michael Jordan

 To have a bouncing bounce ball and Track energy calculation overtime
   1. get a ball bouncing up and down in a box